Text & Illustrations: Maria Strzelecka

 Best of the Beskids was selected as the first book for children to be adopted for audiobook by Storytell Poland- watch the amazing BOOK TRAILER!!!

-The Book of the Year 2020 by IBBY Polish Section- award for graphics
+The Book of the Year 2020 by IBBY Polish Section- award for illustrations

 Ferdynand Wspaniały Award 2020 by Cracow Festival of Literature for Children